Please note final event information may be subject to change and will be available nearer the event date.

 There is no parking at Event Village, Bught Park (location of bus departure point).
 Please consider walking where possible.
 Parking is available at the following public car parks, please note parking charges may apply.

-A drop off point is available on Glenurquhart Road between Ballifeary Lane and Bught Drive.
+A drop off point is available on Bught Drive.
 There is no drop off at Bught Park this year due to ongoing construction works.
+Please follow marshals instructions.

 For supporters coming to Event Village: there is no parking available at Bught Park.
 Parking is available at public car parks (see above for Saturday), parking charges may apply.

-Disabled parking is available at Bught Park, please note this is located on grass, approx. 400m from the Event Village.
+Disabled parking is available at the Highland Archive Centre, access via Glenurquhart Road, please note this is located approx. 800m from the Event Village.
 Please follow the signs to ‘VIP Parking’.

 There is NO access or parking available at the Inverness Ice Centre, Inverness Leisure or Highland Rugby Club car parks.